 Jacob is in a doctoral program in Philosophy of Religion and Theology at Claremont Graduate University.

-Jonathan lives in rural Georgia with his wife and two boys, teaching Chemistry and learning the local language and culture.
+Jonathan lives in rural Georgia with his wife and two boys, teaching Chemistry and learning the local culture.
 He studied Molecular Biology at Brigham Young University, and Biophysics at the University of Wisconsin, Madison.
 Jonathan is passionate about fatherhood, teaching and learning, Mormonism, and dance (he's much better at the first three), and dabbles in home repairs, various crafts, poetry, music, gardening, and Transhumanism.
-He has enjoyed working in Primary and with Young Adults in various capacities since he finished High School, and hopes to continue to do so for years to come.
+He has enjoyed working in Primary and with Young Adults in various capacities since he finished High School, and enjoys serving in his ward and community however he is able.
 He posts on whatever interests him at the moment at http://theyogrehunt.blogspot.com/

 Jean was born in 1944 in England.
 I’m a mother of 5 children, grandmother to 13, have 1 great grandchild with another due in August.
 I joined the Church in 1967 and the rest is history.
 She served in the Edmonton temple in two separate callings as an ordinance worker and as a cleaning supervisor.
 She also served a faithful mission to South Africa with Jim in 2002 to 2003.
 After fund raising, we returned in 2005 to 2006 to set up micro credit loans so that the members could start businesses to support their families.
 Jean is still a fund raiser with the Grandmothers to Grandmother’s Campaign under the Stephen Lewis Foundation.
 NGO effort to combat poverty and support African grandmothers raising their AIDS orphaned grandchildren.

 Jeff Swift is married to a registered nurse, and with her and their two boys is finishing up a graduate degree studying digital activism and online deliberation.
-He has lived in Provo, New York City, Bulgaria, and North Carolina.
+He has lived in Provo, New York City, Bulgaria, North Carolina, and California.
 He's into politics, the interwebs, good debates, and soccer.
+He also blogs at mormonliberals.org.

 Jennifer grew up in Burlington Vermont in a Mormon family of ten.
 She did her undergraduate at BYU, MA and PhD at Boston College in Counseling Psychology.
 She wrote her dissertation on Mormon women and sexuality.
 She runs a private practice in Chicago IL working with primarily with LDS couples on marital and sexual issues.